 - Complex—medical record required.

-CMS provides a sortable list of RAC audit issues on its Approved RAC Topics and Proposed RAC Topics pages.
-These are updated regularly.
+CMS provides a sortable list of RAC audit issues on its Approved RAC Topics and Proposed RAC Topicspages.
+The information on these pages is updated regularly.

 Assess your risk for coding and billing issues by performing an internal audit of your own practices.
 Check that all billing codes are supported with appropriate documentation in the medical record.
 Additionally, follow these strategies when performing your audit:

-- Consider hiring a contractor or assign a knowledgeable member of your staff to review your coding and billing processes and develop a compliance plan.
+- Consider hiring a contractor or assigning a knowledgeable member of your staff to review your coding and billing processes and develop a compliance plan.